Dr Melanie Jimenez

 - Research Fellow (Biomedical Engineering)

-My research spans disciplines, at the interface of engineering, physics and biology.
+My research spans at the interface of engineering, physics and biology.
 My research interests include:

-- Since February 2016, I work in Jon Cooper's group on advanced, low-cost and reliable medical diagnostics using microsystems.
+- Feb.
+2016: I joined Prof. Jon Cooper's group on advanced, low-cost and reliable medical diagnostics using microsystems (Glasgow).

 Collaborative Funding (PI), EPSRC Physics of Life Network (2015)